phillipdwright/hacker-news-jobs/README.md

 # hacker-news-jobs
-A script to scrape data from the Hacker News job-posting thread and report it
+A script to scrape data from the Hacker News job-posting thread at https://news.ycombinator.com/item?id=11814828 and report it